ffrankies/RNN-Research-Journal/README.md

     signal module, or attempt to set a timeout for separate threads.
 *   Started working on the html and css files for the front-end.

+### Mar 1-2 2017

+*   Worked on html and css for the demo front-end.
+*   Fixed an error in calculating % of unknowns in sentence and paragraph generation.
+*   Added a while loop to the the story generation to incorporate a minimum length parameter.
+*   Improved my pretty_print method by adding some more string replace statements.
+*   Added a python interface to generate output and print them to standard output as json objects.
+These should be available to php scripts via asynchronous AJAX requests.
+*   Story generation with a truncate value of 500 still takes too long to work, need to figure out if the truncate value for text generation can be different from the truncate value during training.

 ---

 <a name="resources"/>